abbew25/Measuring_bulkflows/README.md

 The additional code `BF_MVEpeery_MLEnusser.cpp` calculates the MVE described in Peery et al (2018) and the MLE method described in Nusser (2014).

+The python script can be used to compare the output/estimated bulk flows to the expected results from the estimators.
+All .txt files are just example results from the estimators.

 ## Some results from my research: testing the performance of bulk flow estimators with mock peculiar velocity data

 This repository has a PDF file showing various plots and results from applying the bulk flow estimators to mock data, which are supporting results for my upcoming paper to be submitted for publication.